-- a) Supervisory Officers, Principals, Vice-Principals and Managers will ensure that all staff, volunteers and others dealing with the public are properly trained in how to interact with people with disabilities who are accompanied by a guide dog, service dog or service animal. - b) Any person with a disability who is accompanied by a guide dog, service dog or service animal will be welcomed on Board premises with their guide dog, service dog or service animal and may be accompanied by this animal while on the premises.
-Access will be in accordance with normal security procedures. - c) This requirement applies only to those areas of the premises where the public or third parties customarily have access and does not include places or areas of the school or Board offices where the public does not have access. - d) This procedure deals solely with the individual's right to be accompanied by a guide dog, service dog or service animal.
-Access to classrooms for a guide dog, service dog or service animal used by students and staff is covered under separate procedures (SO33 Animals in Schools, Including Student Use of Guide Dogs and Service Animals).
+- a) Supervisory Officers, Principals, Vice-Principals and Managers will ensure that all staff, volunteers and others dealing with the public are properly trained in how to interact with people with disabilities who are accompanied by a service dog. - b) Any person with a disability who is accompanied by a service dog will be welcomed on Board premises with his or her service dog and may be accompanied by the service dog while on the premises.
+Access will be in accordance with normal security procedures. - c) This requirement applies only to those areas of the premises where the public or third parties customarily have access and does not include places or areas of the school or Board offices where the public does not have access. - d) This procedure deals solely with the individual's right to be accompanied by a service dog.
+Access to classrooms for service dog used by students and staff is covered under separate procedures (SO124 Use of Service Dogs).

-2.2.3 Exclusion of a Guide Dog, Service Dog or Service Animal:
+2.2.3 Exclusion of Service Dog:

-- a) A guide dog, service dog or service animal can only be excluded from access to the premises where this is required by another law.
+- a) A service dog can only be excluded from access to the premises where this is required by another law.
 Examples include the Health Protection and Promotion Act and the Food Safety and Quality Act.
-The former Act prohibits service animals in places where food is prepared, processed, or handled (e.g., kitchen of school cafeteria or culinary arts classroom) although service animals are permitted where food is served and sold (e.g. school cafeteria or lunchroom). - b) Where there is a risk to the health and safety of another person as a result of the presence of a serviceanimal, consideration must be given to options available prior to exclusion of a serviceanimal.
-An example would be a situation where an individual has a severe allergy to the serviceanimal.
-It is the Board's expectation that the situation be fully analyzed and all measures to eliminate the risk be considered, e.g., creating distance between the two individuals concerned,
+The former Act prohibits service animals in places where food is prepared, processed, or handled (e.g., kitchen of school cafeteria or culinary arts classroom) although service dogs are permitted where food is served and sold (e.g. school cafeteria or lunchroom). - b) Where there is a risk to the health and safety of another person as a result of the presence of a service dog, consideration must be given to options available prior to exclusion of a service dog.
+An example would be a situation where an individual has a severe allergy to the service dog.
+It is the Board's expectation that the situation be fully analyzed and all measures to eliminate the risk be considered, e.g., creating distance between the two individuals concerned, making reasonable alterations to schedules, etc. - c) A service animal dog can be excluded if it is of a breed that is prohibited by law.
+An example would be the Ontario Dog Owners' Liability Act, which places restrictions on pit bull terriers.

-- making reasonable alterations to schedules, etc. - c) A service animal dog can be excluded if it is of a breed that is prohibited by law.
-An example would be the Ontario Dog Owners' Liability Act, which places restrictions on pit bull terriers. - d) In the rare instance where a service animal must be excluded, the Board must make every effort to put alternative arrangements in place to provide the services required by the person with a disability.
-This could involve leaving the service animal in a secure area where it is permitted by law and discussing with the person how best to serve her/him, e.g., a person with a vision disability might need someone (a member of staff or volunteer) to guide her/him.
+d) In the rare instance where a service dog must be excluded, the Board must make every effort to put alternative arrangements in place to provide the services required by the person with a disability.
+This could involve leaving the service dog in a secure area where it is permitted by law and discussing with the person how best to serve her/him, e.g., a person with a vision disability might need someone (a member of staff or volunteer) to guide her/him.

-2.2.4 Confirming the Status of a Guide Dog, Service Dog or Service Animal:
+2.2.4 Confirming the Status of a Service Dog: